RaineyAbe/glacier-snow-cover-mapping/README.md

 ## Run the snow classification and snowline detection pipeline

 The workflow can be run using Jupyter Notebooks -- located in the `notebooks` directory, or Python scripts -- located in the `scripts` directory.
 To run a Notebook, open a new Terminal window, navigate (`cd`) to `snow-cover-mapping/notebooks`, activate the Conda environment (if using), and run the command `jupyter lab` or `jupyter notebook` to open the Jupyter interface in a web browser.
+To run a script, modify the first section in the script where indicated, then run from the Terminal.

+Notes:
-Note: The first time you open a notebook, you will likely have to specify the kernel as `snow-cover-mapping`.
+- The first time you open a notebook, you will likely have to specify the kernel as `snow-cover-mapping`.
+- I recommend using the Python scripts particularly for larger sites and date ranges.
+Anecdotally, the ipykernel has frozen or shut down when trying to access and process relatively large amounts of imagery.

 #### 1. Download PlanetScope imagery
 Download imagery either through Planet Explorer or using the Python API with the `download_PlanetScope_images.ipynb` notebook.